 Conclusion :

-The decline in employer-sponsored 401k assets in recent years has raised concerns among retirement plan investors, including CME Group workers and retirees.
+The recovery in employer-sponsored 401k assets to record highs has provided renewed confidence for retirement plan investors, including CME Group workers and retirees.
 Market underperformance, inflation, rising interest rates, and the impact of the COVID-19 pandemic have all contributed to this decline.
 However, by implementing proactive strategies such as increasing savings, diversifying investments, seeking professional advice, staying informed, and taking advantage of CME Group matching programs and catch-up contributions, individuals can work towards securing their retirement goals.
 Although external factors can be challenging, personal financial planning and informed decision-making remain essential for a successful retirement.

 In the vast landscape of retirement planning, the 401k market resembles a sailing adventure across unpredictable seas.
 Just like a seasoned captain navigating treacherous waters, CME Group workers and retirees in their 60s are steering their retirement ships through turbulent waves.
-The Vanguard report acts as their trusty compass, revealing the challenges they face: a two-year free fall in 401k balances caused by market underperformance, rising interest rates, and the lingering effects of the COVID-19 storm.
+The Vanguard report acts as their trusty compass, revealing the challenges they face: a remarkable recovery to record-high 401k balances, with the average account reaching $148,153 -- rebounding from a prior market downturn.
 However, by adjusting their sails, diversifying their investment strategies, and staying informed on market trends, these experienced sailors can weather the storm and guide their retirement ships to the shores of financial security, where calm seas and sunlit horizons await.

 What is the CME Group 401(k) plan?